 With support from the Cattanach Trust, the Year of Childhood specifically focused on the Early Years Sector, namely identifying and amplifying good practice in early years settings. highlighting impact for children, families and communities.
-By engaging parents/carers in conversations/webinars around the importance of embedding children’s rights in their earliest years and identifying good practice internationally via a webinar series, we highlighted the challenges and opportunities of embedding children’s rights in the early years and encouraged new contacts (parents/carers, professionals) to join the wider Unfeartie network.
+By engaging parents and carers in conversations around the importance of human rights in children’s earliest years, we identifying good practice internationally via a webinar series, and highlighted the challenges and opportunities of embedding children’s rights in the early years.

 Our discussions, checklist and observations were focused on what a rights-based approach would be.
 We concluded that the foundation of rights-based practice is the following 5 pillars:

 Rights-based relationships are based on kindness, empathy, trust, and belief in the human dignity of each and every one of us.

 When we talk about ‘agency’ it means that a person has a level of control and a positive sense of who they are.